ashan8k/htrc-text-processing/README.md

 * Function: `get_zip()`

-    A function that finds the zip files at the end of the pairtree, moves them to a new folder and expands them, removing the zips
+    A function that finds the zip files at the end of the pairtree, moves them to a new folder and expands them, removing the zips.

+    Inputs:

+    1. Path (string) to directory that holds the pairtree.
+    2. Path (string) to directory that will hold the folders from expanded zips.

     ```python
-    import htrc_text_processing
     htrc_text_processing.get_zips('<path to pairtree parent/s>', 'path to output directory')
     ```
+* Function: `clean_file_name()`